 - 2014 - ongoing

-Walking Cities pairs up UK and international writers and enables them to tour each other’s respective local cities, providing an opportunity for the visiting poet to encounter the foreign city through the eyes of their host.
+Walking Cities pairs up UK and international writers and enables them to tour each other’s respective local cities, providing an opportunity for the visiting poet or writer to encounter the foreign city through the eyes of their host.
+Walking cities has happened in countries across the world.

 Joe Dunthorne was born and brought up in Swansea, and is a graduate of the University of East Anglia...